sensepost/hash-cracker/README.md

 12. PACK rulegen (read option 99)
 13. PACK mask (read option 99)
 14. Fingerprint attack
-15. Directory of wordlists with some rules
+15. Directory of wordlists plain and then with OneRuleToRuleThemAll
+16. Username iteration (read option 99, only NTLM)
 99. Show info about modules

 Please enter number OR type 'search' to find hashtypes: